Digital & Tech Glossary

 Headless Architecture

-Separating the content management backend from the frontend presentation layer, connected via APIs.
+Separating the content management backend from the frontend presentation layer via APIs, enabling faster development and omnichannel delivery.

 Headless CMS

-A content management system that delivers content via API without a built-in frontend.
+A content management system that delivers content via API without a built-in frontend, enabling flexible publishing across multiple channels.

 Headless Commerce

-E-commerce architecture that separates the frontend presentation layer from backend commerce functionality via APIs.
+E-commerce architecture that separates frontend from backend via APIs, enabling faster site performance and omnichannel flexibility.

 Heat Map

-A visualization showing where users click, scroll, and focus attention on a webpage.
+A visualization showing where users click, scroll, and focus attention on a webpage to optimize design and improve user experience.

 Horizontal Scaling

-Adding more server instances to distribute workload rather than upgrading a single server with more power.
+Adding more server instances to distribute workload rather than upgrading a single server, enabling apps to handle massive user growth.

 Hot Module Replacement

-Updating code in a running application without requiring a full page reload.
+Updating code in a running application without requiring a full page reload, enabling faster development cycles and preserving app state.

 Hover State

-The visual change that occurs when a user moves their cursor over an interactive element.
+The visual change that occurs when a user moves their cursor over an interactive element, providing immediate feedback and improving usability.

 Hydration

-Process where client-side JavaScript adds interactivity to server-rendered HTML, enabling dynamic functionality.
+Process where client-side JavaScript adds interactivity to server-rendered HTML, enabling dynamic functionality and faster page loads.

 I